How To Calculate Force Of Gravity: 10 Steps (with Pictures) - WikiHow

 - d is the distance between the centers of two objects

-- Sometimes you will see the letter r instead of the letter d.
+- Sometimes you will see the letter r used instead of the letter d.
 Both symbols represent the distance between the two objects.

 Advertisement